-Center for Species Survival Nigeria
+Centre for Species Survival Nigeria

-Working towards Nigeria’s first National Red List.
+Working towards Nigeria's first national list

 Although there have been notable publications on the composition and distribution of avifauna and various species in Nigeria, such as the Birds of Nigeria book by Elgood et al. (1994) and subsequent additions, no comprehensive National Red List or Red Book exists.
 Therefore, this project aims to provide a comprehensive evaluation of the conservation status of birds and biodiversity in Nigeria.